 In this section, we explore two-parameter bifurcation diagrams of pulse solutions in the habitat model~\eqref{eq:main}--\eqref{eq:DirichletBCs}.
 Primarily, we are interested in the persistence of stable carrying-capacity pulses when multiple parameters are varied.
 To start with, we compute the carrying-capacity pulse solution of the habitat model~\eqref{eq:main}--\eqref{eq:DirichletBCs} as a heteroclinic orbit in the compactified system and detect a codimension-one bifurcation of this pulse solution while varying a single parameter.
 Then we trace this bifurcation as a one-dimensional curve in a two-parameter plane.
-In this way, we identify parameter regions of {\em survival} with a stable carrying-capacity pulse, and {\em extinction} with the extinction state being the only stable state.
+In this way, we identify parameter regions of {\em survival} with a stable carrying-capacity pulse and {\em extinction} with the extinction state being the only stable state.

 The two-parameter bifurcation diagram in the ($L,c$)-plane for the Allee model~\eqref{eq:compactifiedODERepeated}--\eqref{eq:fArRepeated} is shown in \Cref{fig:bifLc}(a1)--(a2).
-For $D=1$, the (red) extinction and (green) survival regions are separated by a (black) curve of saddle-node bifurcations (SN) of pulse solutions; see \Cref{fig:bifLc}(a1).
+For $D=1$, the (red) extinction and (green) survival regions are separated by a (black) curve of SN bifurcations of pulse solutions; see \Cref{fig:bifLc}(a1).
 Note that SN has a (dotted grey) horizontal asymptote $c=c_{inv}$.
 In other words, no pulses can propagate faster than $c=c_{inv}$.
 It turns out that $c_{inv}$, often called the \emph{invasion speed}, is the speed of a travelling front in an infinitely-long and homogeneous habitat.\footnote{See~\cref{appendix:invasion} for more details on the computation of $c_{inv}$.} The separating tipping curves SN for different values of $D$ are shown in \Cref{fig:bifLc}(a2).
 As the dispersal rate $D$ is increased, the corresponding value of the invasion speed $c_{inv}$ (not displayed) also increases, and the survival region becomes larger.

 For comparison, the two-parameter bifurcation diagram in the ($L,c$)-plane for the logistic growth model~\eqref{eq:compactifiedODElogistic}--\eqref{eq:fLr} is shown in \Cref{fig:bifLc}(b1)--(b2).
-The extinction and survival regions for $D=1$ are separated by a transcritical bifurcation of pulse solutions (TR); see \Cref{fig:bifLc}(b1).
+The extinction and survival regions for $D=1$ are separated by a TR bifurcation of pulse solutions; see \Cref{fig:bifLc}(b1).
 The separating curves TR for different values of $D$ are shown in \Cref{fig:bifLc}(b2).